 I'm currently studying at The Cathedral & John Connon School – I've attached my resume and have been an avid bird watcher.
 I'm interested in the migration and breeding patterns of the greater and lesser flamingoes and recently read your article about this.

 I'm keen to learn more about this and hope there is a chance for me to work as an unpaid research assistant with you.
 If this a workable option, please let me know:

 - What my duties as a research assistant will be?

 - Do you have other assistants who are undergraduate or graduate students who can mentor me?

-However, if you will be unable to take on a student like me, it will be helpful if you can suggest any person you know who is looking for a research assistant.
-Also please advise me on any more available reading related to this subject.
+However, if you will be unable to take on a student like me, it will be helpful to suggest any person you know who is looking for a research assistant.
+Also, please advise me on any more available reading related to this subject.